 25. A Giggle Factory

-Meaning: Someone who produces nonstop humor.
+Meaning: That metaphor for funny depicts someone who produces nonstop humor.

 He was a giggle factory—everyone laughed as soon as he opened his mouth.